What Is Rodrygo Goes' Training Routine?

 The young Real Madrid promise was born in Osasco, a part of Sao Paulo (Brazil), in 2001.
 His father has always been a soccer fan and passed that passion on to his son.

 In fact, he did this so much so that his dream was to play for Real Madrid.
-Goes’ father was a fan of Los Merengues from the South American distance and had as a reference Robinho, the one chosen by Pelé himself as his predecessor.
+Goes’ father was a fan of Real Madrid all the way from South American and had known Robinho, the one chosen by Pelé himself as his predecessor.

 At the age of 9, Santos signed Rodrygo Goes.
 It’s the same club that cradled Pelé.
 In 2017, he went from the youth ranks to the first division, as everyone noticed he had a special touch.